ibm-cloud-docs/convertio-vmwareworkloads/primaryio.md

 {{site.data.keyword.attribute-definition-list}}

-# Migrate VMware workloads to IBM Cloud-native VSIs in VPC with PrimaryIO
+# Migrating VMware workloads to IBM Cloud-native VSIs in VPC with PrimaryIO
 {: #Primaryio-convertio}

-## Overview
+PrimaryIO empowers organizations to transition to the cloud seamlessly—whether adopting it as a primary production environment or leveraging it for disaster recovery.
+By offering a comprehensive suite of tools and services, PrimaryIO facilitates efficient, secure, and low-risk migration of VMware workloads to IBM Cloud, ensuring minimal disruption and maximum operational continuity.
-{: #overview}
+{: shortdesc}

 This whitepaper presents PrimaryIO’s solution framework for migrating VMware workloads from on-premises environments to IBM Cloud Virtual Server Instances (VSIs) hosted within the IBM Virtual Private Cloud (VPC).
 It outlines the core technology stack, architectural design, implementation methodology, and both functional and non-functional requirements essential for a successful migration.

-## Purpose
-{: #purpose}

-PrimaryIO empowers organizations to transition to the cloud seamlessly—whether adopting it as a primary production environment or leveraging it for disaster recovery.
-By offering a comprehensive suite of tools and services, PrimaryIO facilitates efficient, secure, and low-risk migration of VMware workloads to IBM Cloud, ensuring minimal disruption and maximum operational continuity.

-## Target Audience
-{: #audience}

 This document is intended for key decision-makers and technical stakeholders involved in cloud strategy and infrastructure modernization, including: